‘So, I hear I’m transphobic’: Dee Snider responds after being dropped by SF Pride

 “I was not aware the Transgender community expects fealty and total agreement with all their beliefs and any variation or deviation is considered ‘transphobic,'” wrote Snider in a Facebook post.

-The post led some to criticize the Kiss singer of mischaracterizing gender-affirming care as a “some sort of game.”
+The post led some to criticize the Kiss singer for mischaracterizing gender-affirming care as “some sort of game.”

 Snider retweeted Stanley’s remarks, adding, “You know what?
 There was a time where I ‘felt pretty’ too.
 Glad my parents didn’t jump to any rash conclusions.”